 Security

-not required by code to deter forced entry, to deflect projectiles such as bullets, or to remain intact after exposure to the shock wave and
+Current United States building codes do not require glass to meet performance stipulations which relate specifically to security concerns.
+Glass is not required by code to deter forced entry, to deflect projectiles such as bullets, or to remain intact after exposure to the shock wave and fragment impacts resulting from an explosion.

 Security glazing can be used to counter threats from the following general areas: